Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Literature Review

 \section{Literature Review}

-\textbf{AI and Machine Learning in Operations.} The operations management (OM) literature has increasingly embraced data-driven and AI-based methods. \citet{misic2020data} provide a comprehensive review of data analytics applications across supply chain management, revenue management, and healthcare operations.
-More recently, \citet{davis2024best} discuss how machine learning and behavioral science can complement each other in operations research, and \citet{qi2023practical} develop end-to-end deep learning frameworks for inventory management.
-LLMs are also increasingly applied to operational contexts. \citet{chen2025manager} examine whether ChatGPT exhibits human-like behavioral biases in OM decisions.
-The ``digital twin'' paradigm---using LLM-based simulations of individual decision-makers---has emerged as a promising approach for generating synthetic behavioral data \citep{toubia2025database}.
-However, such AI-generated data may exhibit systematic biases that differ from human behavior.
+\textbf{AI and Machine Learning in Marketing Research.} Marketing research has increasingly embraced AI and machine learning methods across a wide range of applications.
+AI-based algorithms are now used in pricing \citep{miklos2019collusion, zhang2021frontiers}, targeting \citep{rafieian2021targeting, iyer2024competitive, lu2025optimizing, rafieian2025multiobjective}, personalization and recommendation \citep{yoganarasimhan2020search, xu2022scalable, jiang2026sparsity}, product design \citep{toubia2017idea, huang2016consumer, sisodia2025generative}, and sales coaching \citep{luo2021artificial}.
+Beyond these applications, researchers are exploring how AI can enhance or substitute for traditional data collection approaches.
+LLMs have shown promise for simulating consumer behavior in market research tasks \citep{chen2023emergence, wang2024llm}.
+The digital twin paradigm, which uses LLM simulations of individual decision-makers, has emerged as a promising approach for generating synthetic behavioral data \citep{toubia2025database}.
+Recent work also explores training open-source LLMs to solve optimization problems \citep{huang2025orlm}.
+However, recent studies have identified important limitations: LLMs may fail to replicate the mechanisms underlying human decisions and produce data with biases that differ from human behavior \citep{gui2023challenge, goli2024frontiers, chen2025manager}.
 Our work contributes to this literature by providing a principled framework for combining scarce human-labeled data with abundant AI-generated representations while remaining robust to systematic AI errors.